CandleLibrary/Wick/roadmap.md

 Updating Element, Component, Router

-Added template importing code to Component. `<components>` can have a "src" attribute that point to an HTML file containing component info to merge into the current dock.
-This will fallback to a local rendering if the request fails.
+Added template importing code to Component. `<components>` can have a `src="*"` attribute that points to an HTML file containing component template info to build a component out of.
+This will fallback to a local component compiling if the request fails.

 ### v0.3.0a - SourcePackage, HTML templates, CSS Transitions & Animations.

 ##### commit: 27c37bb2b1088e643c6e96aff4dc949657a42a5d

 #### CSS

 Implement the first use of the CSS parser. **Transitioner** utilizes the parsed CSS data to get timing information from elements to determine how long a transition or animation will last before component can be unmounted.

 #### SourcePackage and SourceConstructor

 The **SourceConstructor** now has a different return value, **SourcePackage**.

 The **SourcePackage** class combines multiple compiled SourceSkeletons along with CSS Object Graphs into one package that can build a more complex component when it is used to bind Model's to the DOM.
 Like the SourceSkeleton, its purpose is to provide a repository of pre-compiled Source, Tap, Pipe, and IO constructors to allow for quick creation of new components without having to re-parse a `<template>` element.
 SourcePackage has a `mount(element, model, USE_SHADOW_DOM, host_object)` function property that will bind constructed Sources to an `element` and (optional)`model` passed to the function.
 The `USE_SHADOW_DOM` boolean can be set to true to have the SourcePackage attempt to mount new elements to the passed in element's shadow root.
 The `host_object` argument

 This change allows `<template>`s to store more than just a single `<w-source>` tag tree, as was previously allowed, or at least, just a single tag was parsed.
 Now multiple `<w-source>`, `<script>`, and `<style>` tags all allowed under one template element and are parsed by the SourceConstructor; any other tags in the `<template>` element are simply ignored.

 ## v0.2.*

 ### Features Introduced
 - New API for objects exposed through `wick`.
 - Custom CSS parser.

 ### Major Changes
 - New File names and Class names.

 ### v0.2.3a - Developing A CSS Rules and Syntax parser

 ##### commit: 1bcbaada5828dbf82661303f9af813f7f1c315e8

 The CSS Parser can read CSS rules and make appropriate syntax parsers to handle different property types.
 The rules parser component creates syntax parsers on demand.
 Syntax parsers created from the rule parser will only be created when a particular property needs to be read in a CSS string and a syntax parser does not exist.
 All CSS rule definitions are stored in [CSS_Rules](source/common/css/parser/properties/props_and_types.js).
 The rules list is not yet exhaustive, but adding new rules is as simple as copying a text string from a CSS specification document.

 Created new CSS class types that wrap native types:
 - **CSS_Color** extends **Color** extends Float64Array;